nguyenlienphuong00-dev/Hedonometer-Grp-Project/README.md

 | 95th percentile | 7.08 |

 Interpretation:
 Looking at the histogram, the happiness scores are slightly above neutral with the highest concentration of words between 5 and 6.
-The mean which is 5.38 and the median which is 5.44 are close.
-This shows a symmetric distribution.
-However, the mean is smaller than the median because it is pulled down by an amount of negative words on the left side of the chart.
-The left tail is longer than the right one, emphasizing the mild left-skewed distribution.
-Despite the majority of neutral and positive words, the negative words extend the lower end of the scale.
-Most of the tallest blue bars are centered between 4.5 and 6.5 scores.
-Many words in the middle of the bar chart are considered neutral by people.
+The mean (5.38) and the median (5.44) are close, showing a symmetric distribution.
+As the mean is smaller than the median and the left tail is longer than the right one, the distribution is mild left skew.
+The left long tail of negative scores also pull the overall average down.
+Moreover, with the highest density between 4.5 and 6.5 scores, the histogram indicates that many words in labMT 1.0 are considered neutral or moderately positive.

 The surprising pattern is that no word gets an absolute score such as 1 or 9.
 It is interesting that out of numerous words, people were unable to agree on any words that are absolutely positive or negative.
+The interpretation of words depends on context or cultural background, which leads individuals to perceive the same words in different ways.
+Therefore, the rating scores from many participants seem to be neutral in labMT 1.0.

 4.2 Top 5 contested words.